 Our Mission

-Santiago Equestrian Horse Sense Academy is a collaborative effort between Santiago Equestrian teachers / trainers and Equine Empowered Therapy, a Platinum-rated 501(c)(3) nonprofit with 10 years of successful programs with veterans.
+Santiago Equestrian Horse Sense Academy is a jointly sponsored effort between Santiago Equestrian teachers / trainers and Equine Empowered Therapy, a Platinum-rated 501(c)(3) nonprofit with 10 years of successful programs with veterans.
 Together, we’re committed to making meaningful horse experiences accessible and affordable for working families.

 What is the purpose of the SEHSA program?